jasgcode/NW-vs-SW/README.md

-## This Repo if meant for TCSS 343 Algorithms, Algorithms Programming Project
+# This Repo if meant for TCSS 343 Algorithms, Algorithms Programming Project

+## Compare.py will compare the two execution times and plot them.

 ### Needman_w is the python file that contains the Needleman Wunsch algorithm code which does Global alignment